Features

 Borrow/lend history

-Keep a timeline of what happened, whether you lent money, borrowed money, paid for something, or received a repayment.
+Keep the everyday entry history clear, whether you lent money, borrowed money, paid for something, or received a repayment.
 The point is to preserve context before details fade.

 Main use cases